jsxgraph/jsxgraph_website/src/projects/projects/_projects.section.md

 University of Bayreuth

-sketchometry is an educational geometry tool that enables students to draw and manipulate geometric constructions using simple gestures.
-The software automatically recognizes shapes and relationships, providing a seamless transition from sketch to construction.
-Ideal for digital classrooms, sketchometry fosters active learning and helps students develop a deeper understanding of geometry through touch-based interaction.
+sketchometry is a user interface built on the foundation of JSXGraph. sketchometry enables students to draw and manipulate geometric constructions using simple gestures.
+The software automatically recognizes shapes and relationships, providing a seamless transition from rough sketches to precise constructions.
+Designed specifically for digital classrooms, sketchometry promotes active learning and supports a deeper understanding of geometry.

 [Learn more](https://sketchometry.org)